Tchouanga12/Adversarial-Attack/README.md

 	1 - The creation of an adversarial attack  of me(my images) trying resemble that of target(our case Emanuelle Macron) 2 - The creation of a face mask mimicking the face of our target directly.
 Several image colors of face mask where used to make sure there is quite a good

-Diverse variations in the face masks were produced to diversify the creation the face color intensitifies and attacks.
+Diverse variations in the face masks were produced to diversify the creation the face color intensitifies and attacks.<br>
 ![image](https://user-images.githubusercontent.com/53564338/167612396-2cfb9b4a-7cb0-4917-b3f5-26efefd70ab6.png)

 A number of 6 adversarial attacks were used from the Advertorch library https://advertorch-test.readthedocs.io/en/latest/advertorch/attacks.html.